-Easy Data Transform supports the use of fuzzy matching in the Cluster and Dedupe transforms.
+Easy Data Transform supports the use of fuzzy matching in various transforms, including the Cluster, Dedupe, If, Filter and Lookup transforms.

 Fuzzy matching allows you to match 2 values that are similar, but not identical.
 For example if you set fuzzy match closeness to 80% then 2 values that are 80% the same or better are considered a match.